 Estimates usually take 15-30 minutes to complete.
-We will be happy to provide it via FAX or e-mail if you are short on time.
+We will be happy to provide it via e-mail if you are short on time.

 As the owner of the vehicle you will need to report the claim.
 There is specific information about the accident which they need to speak to you directly on.
 It is important to report the claim as soon as possible to avoid delays.
 When you report the claim, you will be provided a claim number.
 Advise the insurance company that you have chosen Voelkel's Collision Repair as the auto body shop to repair your vehicle.
 DO NOT allow the insurance representative to force or scare you into using another auto body shop.
 BY LAW you can choose any auto body shop that you wish.
 Call and give us the claim number and we will then help handle the claim process for you.

 If the accident was the others party’s fault AND they have accepted liability (responsibility) then the other insurance company will pay for the rental vehicle for you.
 If the accident was your fault and you are using your own insurance make sure you have rental car coverage on your policy.
-Either way you must inform the insurance company if you want a rental so they can set up the rental reservation with your rental company of choice.
-Once this is done, we can assist your rental needs.
+Either way you must inform the insurance company if you will need a rental while your vehicle is being repaired.
 For your convenience, both Enterprise and Hertz will pick up the rental car from our facility when you return it.

 An honest repair shop will always say no. Your insurance policy is a contract between you and your insurance carrier.
 It states that if you are involved in a collision, you are responsible for the first portion of the repairs (your deductible).
 The insurance company will pay the remaining.
 If you have a deductible, you are responsible for paying the amount directly to Voelkel's Collision Repair at the completion of repairs.